 Is op-shopping as good as we think?
-Unfortunately, only about 5% of donated goods actually make it to the shop floor; the rest are sent to landfill (at a huge cost to the charity), or shipped overseas to third world countries.
+Unfortunately, only about 5% of donated goods actually make it to the shop floor; the rest are sent to landfill (at a huge cost to the charity), or shipped overseas.
 We’re not saying you should stop donating to op-shops—some are making sure nothing ends up in landfill—but please consider the quality of your clothes before sending them to a charity shop and making them someone else’s problem.
 Or, as mentioned, only buy and wear high quality clothes you love so you don’t want to give them away!

 So, what do you do with your favourite jeans after wearing them for 10 years and they’re tattered, paint splattered and ripped beyond repair?

 1 Million Women has a comprehensive step-by-step guide to help you compost your clothes.
 Here are a few takeaways from that post: